Dunkl symplectic algebra in generalized Calogero models

 \subsection{Spectrum generating part}

-Finally, the remaining $N(N+1)$ operators from \eqref{EF} form Dunkl analogs of the staircase generators in the symplectic group $SP(2N)$.
-The corresponding matrices are symmetric, $F^\pm_{ij}=F^\pm_{ji}$, and map between the next-to-nearest neighboring energy levels of the generalized Calogero Hamiltonian \eqref{Hgen}:
+Finally, the remaining $N(N+1)$ operators from the definition \eqref{EF} form Dunkl analogs of the ladder generators within the symplectic group $Sp(2N)$.
+The corresponding matrices are symmetric and map between the next-to-nearest neighboring energy levels of the generalized Calogero Hamiltonian \eqref{Hgen}:

-The commutation relations with the Dunkl creation-annihilation operators are similar to those for the symmetry generators \eqref{comEa}.
-The nontrivial commutators among them are easy to obtain using the algebra \eqref{com-apm},
+The commutation relations with the Dunkl creation-annihilation operators are analogous to those for the symmetry generators \eqref{comEa}.
+The nontrivial commutators among them can be readily obtained using the algebra \eqref{com-apm},

-The remaining commutators among the $F$-s as well as between the $F$ and $E$ operators are a bit trickier.
-For the distinct values of the four indexes, the Wick's theorem holds for the string of creation and annihilation operators with the contractor among the pairs $a_i$ and $a_k^+$ provided by the exchange $S_{ik}$.
-The latter behaves alike a number since commutes with the other operators in the monomial.
-Therefore, the only nontrivial commutators are provided by the following relations,
+The remaining commutators among the $F$ operators, as well as between the $F$ and $E$ operators, are more complex.
+For \emph{distinct} values of the four indices, Wick's theorem holds for a string composed from the product of four ladder operators with the contraction among the pairs $a_i$ and $a_k^+$ provided by the exchange operator $S_{ik}$.
+The latter behaves like a number since it commutes with the other operators in that string.
+For example, we have: